Use custom hardware.

 Hardware-based protection that assures a standard initial condition with configuration determined by a modifiable read-only device (such as a hardware write-locked floppy disk or USB memory device) and operated forward from that point, combined with a reasonably limited set of functions, provides a substantially trustworthy environment for most situations without going to the higher expense of trusted systems.
 While there may be weaknesses, they are generally dealt with through patching and upgrades to the CD-ROM and the configuration media.
 And the advantages of getting to a known initial state are substantial in being able to rapidly reconstitute an operational state, making these systems particularly useful for high availability.
 This also includes virtualized computers in which the virtual machine can be reconstituted at every login for the specifics of the user configuration.

 minimal required functions.

 Heavily controlled configurations are typically limited as to what is permitted within the systems, what can be placed on the user's desktop, limit downloads and the ability to execute code not provided with the environment, include a range of detection and control mechanisms, and minimize the loaded software and data based on the need.
 No "root" access is allowed on these systems except for maintenance purposes and maintenance is usually done by a separate process than use.
-These typically include controlled update mechanisms that are not fully automated, specific cryptographic coverage, antivirus, antimalware, and other similar mechanisms based on the operating environment, include forced audit mechanisms, and may operate with limited identity management access mechanisms, with augmented local controls.
+These typically include controlled update mechanisms that are not fully automated, specific cryptographic coverage, antivirus, antimalware, white listing, integrity shells, and other similar mechanisms based on the operating environment, include forced audit mechanisms, and may operate with limited identity management access mechanisms, with augmented local controls.

 Use common operating environments with